-Compared to those who don't, adolescents who smoke marijuana every weekend over a two-year period are nearly 6 times more likely to drop out of school, more than 3 times less likely to enter college, and more than 4 times less likely to earn a college degree.
+Compared to those who don't, adolescents who smoke marijuana every weekend over a two-year period are nearly 6 times more likely to drop out of school, more than 3 times less likely to enter college, and more than 4 times less likely to earn a college degree. nonusers on verbal learning tests.
+Heavy marijuana use (generally thought to mean 4 to 6 joints per day) "exerts harmful effects on brain tissue and mental health," the researchers conclude.

-Another review of the scientific literature determined that the evidence points overwhelmingly to "impaired encoding, storage, manipulation, and retrieval mechanisms [in the brains] of long-term or heavy cannabis users."29
+Another review of the scientific literature determined that the evidence points overwhelmingly to "impaired encoding, storage, manipulation, and retrieval mechanisms [in the brains] of long-term or heavy cannabis users."